 Forest cacti tend to trail and have large flowers.
 This makes them perfect for individual displays in hanging baskets.
 The desert types have interesting shapes and textures and can be highlighted in a grouped display.
 Planting a group of succulents or cacti in one larger bowl is very effective.
 Larger plants like aloes and agaves look best in a pot of their own.

 Any large shallow pot can be used as an excellent pot for a cacti or succulent garden.
 You want to select plants all about the same size with similar care requirements.
 These plants all require a lot of light, so make sure the container you select fits near a window.
 A layer of fine grit over the compost gives an attractive, yet, dry surface for the cacti in the pot.
 You can place clean pebbles between the plants to increase the desert effect.

 Some cacti look attractive in little pots all in a row.
-The mutant cultivars of Gymnocalycium mihanovichii is great this way because they have different colored heads.
+The mutant cultivars of Gymnocalycium mihanovichii are great in this way because they have different colored heads.

 Caring for Succulents and Cacti Plants

 Most succulents and cacti require a lot of light.
 They are suitable for the sunniest of spots in your home.
 If you build some shelves across a sunny window you will be providing them with what they love.
 You want to be sure to turn the plants regularly to make sure all sides of the plant get equal sunny exposure.

 Every garden center has a great collection of cacti and succulents you can grow in your home.
 Some cacti, like the forest-growing Schlumbergera x buckleyi (Christmas cactus), are sold as seasonal plants or gift plants in department stores.
 It’s best to buy cacti that are already in flower because it takes years for this to happen.
 You should check them over and make sure they are sound with no trace of rot or areas that are shriveled or dry.
 They should be just the right size for their pot and you should make sure that they are not exposed to drafts when you get them home.